CibeleAmaral/ClimBiodiv/README.md

   <img width="600" height="450" src="https://user-images.githubusercontent.com/67020853/135640372-0978a3a6-8c68-46a1-967a-5b63dfd20857.png">
 </p>

-### (i) JavaScript for Earth Engine for spectral mixture analysis, the Normalized Degradation Fraction Index for Wetlands - NDFIW calculation, and damage classification (data = Landsat-5/TM, and/or Landsat-8/OLI)
+### (i) JavaScript for Earth Engine code for spectral mixture analysis, the Normalized Degradation Fraction Index for Wetlands - NDFIW calculation, and damage classification (data = Landsat-5/TM, and/or Landsat-8/OLI)

 ```
 /* You must remove the double slash from the lines you wish to run  */